s9e/flarum-ext-autoimage/README.md

 s9e/autoimage is a Flarum extension that automatically turns image links into images.
-It only works on static links that ends with `.gif`, `.jpg`, `.jpeg` or `.png`.
+It only works on static links that end with `.gif`, `.jpg`, `.jpeg` or `.png`.

 ### How to install